HTTPArchive/almanac.httparchive.org/src/content/en/2021/mobile-web.md

 There are some mobile specific areas and concerns in SEO.

-### Mobile-First Index
+### Mobile-First index

-Google recognizes that the predominant method of accessing the web is now mobile, and now index websites predominately with a [mobile user-agent](https://developers.google.com/search/mobile-sites/mobile-first-indexing).
+Google recognizes that the predominant method of accessing the web is now mobile, and now index websites predominately with a <a hreflang="en" href="https://developers.google.com/search/mobile-sites/mobile-first-indexing">mobile user-agent</a>.
 Since July 2019, all new sites have been indexed this way, and most existing sites have now transitioned to mobile-first indexing too.

 This means that if you have content or markup that's only served to desktop devices, google will no longer index that part.

 ### Mobile-Friendliness

-Both [Google](https://developers.google.com/search/blog/2015/04/rolling-out-mobile-friendly-update)and [Bing](https://blogs.bing.com/webmaster/2015/11/12/mobile-friendly-test), amongst other search engines, use some concept of mobile friendliness  as a direct ranking signal.
+Both <a hreflang="en" href="https://developers.google.com/search/blog/2015/04/rolling-out-mobile-friendly-update">Google</a> and <a hreflang="en" href="https://blogs.bing.com/webmaster/2015/11/12/mobile-friendly-test">Bing</a>, among other search engines, use some concept of mobile friendliness  as a direct ranking signal.
 This mostly comprises testing to make sure that the content fits in the viewport, text is legible and tap targets are of a reasonable size.

-Google offers a [mobile-friendly test](https://search.google.com/test/mobile-friendly), as does [Bing](https://www.bing.com/webmaster/tools/mobile-friendliness) to help diagnose if your pages are passing.
+Google offers a <a hreflang="en" href="https://search.google.com/test/mobile-friendly">mobile-friendly test</a>, as does <a hreflang="en" href="https://www.bing.com/webmaster/tools/mobile-friendliness">Bing</a> to help diagnose if your pages are passing.

-The recommended way of achieving this is using responsive web design, web.dev have a [great learning resource here](https://web.dev/learn/design/)
+The recommended way of achieving this is using responsive web design, web.dev have a <a hreflang="en" href="https://web.dev/learn/design/">great learning resource</a>.

 ### Core Web Vitals & Page Experience

-On July 15th 2021, Google announced that they were rolling out the [Page Experience Ranking Update](https://developers.google.com/search/blog/2021/04/more-details-page-experience).
-This comprises a few different signals, including mobile-friendliness, with the major new additions being the [Core Web Vitals metrics](https://web.dev/vitals/).
+On July 15th 2021, Google announced that they were rolling out the <a hreflang="en" href="https://developers.google.com/search/blog/2021/04/more-details-page-experience">Page Experience Ranking Update</a>.
+This comprises a few different signals, including mobile-friendliness, with the major new additions being the <a hreflang="en" href="https://web.dev/vitals/">Core Web Vitals metrics</a>.

-Of particular interest to the mobile web is that the core web vitals part is[mobile specific](https://support.google.com/webmasters/thread/104436075/core-web-vitals-page-experience-faqs-updated-march-2021), these metrics only play a part in the mobile results so far, although a roll out to desktop is planned in [February 2022](https://developers.google.com/search/blog/2021/11/bringing-page-experience-to-desktop).
+Of particular interest to the mobile web is that the core web vitals part is <a hreflang="en" href="https://support.google.com/webmasters/thread/104436075/core-web-vitals-page-experience-faqs-updated-march-2021">mobile specific</a>, these metrics only play a part in the mobile results so far, although a roll out to desktop is planned in <a hreflang="en" href="https://developers.google.com/search/blog/2021/11/bringing-page-experience-to-desktop">February 2022</a>.

-You can learn more about the role of mobile-friendliness and the core web vitals in SEO over in the [SEO Chapter](https://almanac.httparchive.org/en/2020/seo#mobile-friendliness).
+You can learn more about the role of mobile-friendliness and the core web vitals in SEO over in the [SEO Chapter](../en/2020/seo#mobile-friendliness).

-## Mobile Performance
+## Mobile performance

 A mobile device is likely to be lower powered, and on a slower and less reliable network connection than desktop devices.
 Given these circumstances, performance can be a bigger challenge and a bigger priority.

-### Loading Performance
+### Loading performance

 Grabbing the attention of your newly acquired user, or keeping the attention of a returning user begins with making sure they see the important content of the site quickly.

-#### Largest Contentful Paint
+#### Largest contentful paint

-[Largest contentful paint](https://web.dev/lcp/) (LCP) is a metric designed to capture this experience (and is one of the core web vitals).
+<a hreflang="en" href="https://web.dev/lcp/">Largest contentful paint</a> (LCP) is a metric designed to capture this experience (and is one of the core web vitals).
 It's a measure of when the largest element in the viewport is rendered, it's limited to &lt;img>, &lt;image> inside an &lt;svg>, &lt;video> (if the poster is set), a block element with a background image, or a text block.

 A LCP of 2.5 seconds or less is considered a good score.

 {{ figure_markup(
   image="mobile-web-largest-contentful-paint.png",
-  caption='LCP performance by device. data from the [Performance Chapter](/en/2021/performance)', description="Chart showing mobile and desktop page loads reaching the LCP thresholds.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQv2xPBvpLK9_1QqEmOhsXHXcCzunEdsY14Xzeo1D7MYTuu0inzwmz0NtGSFI0mBRP5snPw8ciVWaJQ/pubchart?oid=875306231&format=interactive", sheets_gid="1682201087",
+  caption='LCP performance by device. data from the [Performance Chapter](../en/2021/performance)', description="Chart showing mobile and desktop page loads reaching the LCP thresholds.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQv2xPBvpLK9_1QqEmOhsXHXcCzunEdsY14Xzeo1D7MYTuu0inzwmz0NtGSFI0mBRP5snPw8ciVWaJQ/pubchart?oid=875306231&format=interactive", sheets_gid="1682201087",